Brighton Airbnb Market Analysis 2025: Short Term Rental Data & Vacation Rental Statistics in Otago, New Zealand

 Seasonality Insights for Brighton

-- The Airbnb seasonality in Brighton shows moderate seasonality with distinct peak and low periods.
+- The Airbnb seasonality in Brighton shows highly seasonal trends requiring careful strategy.
 While the sections above show seasonal averages, it's also insightful to look at the extremes:

 - Understanding both the seasonal averages and these monthly peaks and troughs in revenue, occupancy, and ADR is crucial for maximizing your Airbnb profit potential in Brighton.